codenameone/CodenameOne/README.md

 ## Setup & Getting Started With The Code

 NOTE: We are in the process of migrating from Ant to Maven, which simplifies the process for building from source.
-This section still refers to the process for for building with Ant.
+This section still refers to the process for building with Ant.
 See [Maven Quick Start](#maven) for the new Maven build instructions.

 Setup is covered in depth in [this article and video](https://www.codenameone.com/blog/how-to-use-the-codename-one-sources.html).
 Notice that this covers debugging the simulator and working with the code that requires the Codename One plugin for NetBeans.
 You can install that by installing NetBeans and typing "Codename One" in the plugin search section see [the getting started tutorial](https://www.codenameone.com/getting-started.html).